ebukaracer/EzPooler/README.md

 ```

 ## Samples and Best Practices
-Check out this package's sample scene by importing it from the package manager *sample's tab* and exploring the scripts for the recommended approach for pooling gameobjects in your game.
+Optionally import this package's demo from the package manager's `Samples` tab.

-*To remove this package completely(leaving no trace), navigate to: `Racer > EzPooler > Remove package`*
+To remove this package completely(leaving no trace), navigate to: `Racer > EzPooler > Remove package`

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)
 Contributions are welcome!
 Please open an issue or submit a pull request.